product, data,

 • Event properties: Events also have properties.
 Although they aren’t used as often as user properties, they capture valuable metadata about the event itself (e.g. message sent from driver to rider is the first time they are messaging) or state of the user when the event was generated (e.g., Jane was 21 years old when she registered a year ago but is now 22).

 To develop a tracking plan we; define key events, decide what context you need for them and then determine what we need to know about our users.
+Here is a sample tracking plan for e-commerce business.

 For a comprehensive guide on creating a tracking plan, with templates you can use as inspiration, read this article.